 - Community and globalization

-Applicants must apply online.
+Applicants must apply online via the UO Scholarship Dashboard.
 The online application includes:

 - Up to 500 words